albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 Person{name=Aden}
 ```

-#### Do we need to use the @Override annotation?
+#### Do we need to use the `@Override` annotation?

-Java supported inheritance and method overloading since its early days.
-Annotations, such as the [`@Override`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Override.html) were only added in [Java 1.5](https://docs.oracle.com/javase/1.5.0/docs/relnotes/features.html#annotations).
-The `@Override` is optional, **but very much recommended**.
+Java supported inheritance and method overloading since its early days, way before annotations were introduced.
+Annotations, such as the [`@Override`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Override.html), were only added in [Java 1.5](https://docs.oracle.com/javase/1.5.0/docs/relnotes/features.html#annotations).
+The `@Override` annotation is optional, **but very much recommended**.
 This ensures that the method defined in the subclass is really overriding the method in its parent class.

 ```java
 package demo;